Who We Are

 Do you need financial assistance as well?

 We gladly welcome your financial assistance.
 Your donations help us to provide the services that keep 41 women in housing and out of shelters.
 Each year we face increasing costs, while our income remains mostly fixed.
 Your donations also help us to pay for enrichment and social activities for residents.
-This includes an annual trip to the tulip fields near La Conner, a picnic at Greenlake, a walk at Snoqualmie Falls, and Camping at the Washington Coast.
+This includes an annual trip to the tulip fields near La Conner, a picnic at Greenlake, a walk at Snoqualmie Falls, and camping at the Washington Coast.
+We would also like to take the ladies whale watching.
 Your support also helps us to pay for supplies for the numerous classes and groups that we offer each month.
 Support Dorothy Day House now!

 If you do not wish to donate online, you can mail your check to Dorothy Day House at 106 Bell St, Seattle, WA 98121.
 If you are interested in learning more about where your money goes, or other ways that you can support the program, please give us a call!